Brad Paisley: Relationships

 In 2001, he began dating Kimberly Williams, whom he had first seen in the film Father of the Bride 10 years earlier.
 Paisley saw the movie while on a date with a different girl, who later left him for his best friend; four years later, he went to see the sequel alone.
 Paisley stated that he watched Williams' performance and thought, "She seems like a great girl—smart and funny and all those things that are so hard to find."

 Paisley's sophomore album, Part II, featured several songs he had written about the old girlfriend, including one about going to see Father of the Bride.
 When it came time to cast the music video for "I'm Gonna Miss Her (The Fishin' Song)", Paisley said, "It felt natural to ask [Williams, the girl from the movie] to be in it."
 The two began dating soon after and were married on March 15, 2003, at Stauffer Chapel on the campus of Pepperdine University after a nine-month engagement.
-They live in Franklin, Tennessee, and had another home in Pacific Palisades that was sold in 2013.
+They live in Franklin, Tennessee, and had another home in Pacific Palisades that was sold in 2013 and later burned down in the 2025 Palisades Fire.

 Paisley and Williams' first son, William Huckleberry, also called "Huck", was born on February 22, 2007, in Nashville.
 Their second son, Jasper Warren (named after his grandfather, who bought Paisley his first guitar), was born on April 17, 2009.